The Kintyre 66

 The Kintyre peninsula itself lies on the Gulf Stream.
 This means you get much milder weather overall and by the time showers come much of it has blown over as it’s no more than 11 miles (17.7 km) wide at the widest point and 30 miles (48.28 km) long.
 The number of Torbay Palms (Cordyline Australis) that are dotted around can be surprising and just shows how well the climate is suited to these plants.
 Their presence also lends a distinctly tropical air to this beautiful area of Scotland.

-The Kintyre Way is a walking/cycling route (mainly walking) that takes you around the peninsula but also crosses into the interior of hilly moorland and beautiful lochs.
+No. The Kintyre Way is a walking/cycling route (mainly walking) that takes you around the peninsula but also crosses into the interior of hilly moorland and beautiful lochs.
 The coastal parts (of which there are many) also offer magnificent views.
 Learn more about the Kintyre Way on their website and their Facebook page and maybe mix it up a little by exploring the Kintyre 66 and diving into parts of the Kintyre Way.

 A little taster at Skipness